10,000+ sign-ups

 Prediction mechanics with fan-first depth

 Basic “who will win” predictions were expanded into football-specific events such as goal types and first actions.
-This gave fans more control and differentiated the experience from gambling-adjacent mechanics.
+This gave fans more control, connection, and differentiated the experience from gambling-adjacent mechanics.

 The retrospective